For more than 30 years Jaclyn Smith has held the public’s interest as an award winning actress, designer, and role model.

 Ms. Tateel is a member of the Public Relations Society of America (PRSA), Los Angeles Tourism and Convention Board, Hollywood Chamber of Commerce and California Festivals Association.
 She is also a founding member and advisor to the Association of Celebrity Personal Assistants and on the Executive Committee for PRSA’s national Entertainment & Sports professional interest section.
 Tateel is only the third person in the 68 year history of Los Angeles Chapter of PRSA to have served two terms as its president (2008 & 2009).

 Rita Tateel lives in Los Angeles with her solar contractor husband, Ted Bavin, and their cats Honey and Brie.

-Henry Jordan is the chairman and CEO of Wells Fargo Capital Finance, and also serves on the Wells Fargo Management Committee.
-He is based in Santa Monica, Calif.
+Henry Jordan served as chairman and CEO of Wells Fargo Capital Finance based in Santa Monica, California until he retired in early 2017 also serving on the Wells Fargo Management Committee…

 Wells Fargo Capital Finance is the leading provider of traditional asset-based lending, specialized senior secured financing, accounts receivable financing, and purchase order financing to companies nationwide.